deepin-community/python3.11/Doc/library/asyncio-task.rst

     The context manager produced by :func:`asyncio.timeout` can be rescheduled to a different deadline and inspected.

-    .. class:: Timeout()
+    .. class:: Timeout(when)

        An :ref:`asynchronous context manager <async-context-managers>`
-       that limits time spent inside of it.

-        .. versionadded:: 3.11
+       for cancelling overdue coroutines.

+       ``when`` should be an absolute time at which the context should time out, as measured by the event loop's clock:

+       - If ``when`` is ``None``, the timeout will never trigger.
+       - If ``when < loop.time()``, the timeout will trigger on the next iteration of the event loop.

         .. method:: when() -> float | None

            Return the current deadline, or ``None`` if the current deadline is not set.

-           The deadline is a float, consistent with the time returned by :meth:`loop.time`.

         .. method:: reschedule(when: float | None)

-            Change the time the timeout will trigger.

-            If *when* is ``None``, any current deadline will be removed, and the context manager will wait indefinitely.

-            If *when* is a float, it is set as the new deadline.

-            if *when* is in the past, the timeout will trigger on the next iteration of the event loop.
+            Reschedule the timeout.

         .. method:: expired() -> bool